raspberrypilearning/our-beat/en/step_4.md

 9. When Bass receives 'newBar', it plays in time with the melody.

-This Bass works well with our Melody - you can make your own!
+This bass works well with our melody - you can make your own!

 Add these blocks inside the else in `on radio received`{:class="microbitradio"}: